What you will learn:

 - Life Skills and Job Prep (Ozhiitaa’aa ji’anookit).

 Those who haven’t completed high school will have the opportunity to work towards their GED/OSSD, and those interested in pursuing college or university will have the opportunity to complete college prep courses.

 Azhemiinigoziwin program graduates will graduate this program with a certificate of completion, First Aid/CPR, WHMIS, Mental Health First Aid, and other industry-recognized certificates.

 Location: Fort Frances, ON

 Who is eligible?

-The AZH program is limited to 12 spots.
-To be eligible, applicants must be First Nations and 18 years of age or older.
+The Azhemiinigoziwin program is limited to 20 spots.
+Applicants must be Indigenous and 18 years of age or older to be eligible.

 For learners that require assistance, SGEI may be able to provide extra support.
 Depending on your circumstances, SGEI may be able to provide paid learning opportunities, housing and/or childcare.
 Be sure to include your needs in your online application.

 Have a question?